Use Harness Cloud build infrastructure

 Pipeline YAML example

-The following YAML example illustrates a basic CI pipeline that uses Harness Cloud build infrastructure:
+The following YAML example describes a basic CI pipeline that uses Harness Cloud build infrastructure:

 pipeline: